 A boat trip on Brenta Canal

 If you happen to be in Padua between March and October you should go on a boat trip on the Brenta canal, that’s gonna take you past majestic villas straight to Venice.
-You can book the trip via Il Burchiello or via I Battelli del Brenta, which more or less is the same company.
+You can book this trip via my affiliate link on GetYourGuide or directly via Il Burchiello or I Battelli del Brenta, which more or less is the same company.
 The trip is inclusive a visit to 3 villas (Villa Pisani, Villa Widmann and Villa Foscari, aka the Malcontenta) and you can opt for a lunch.
 The villas are actually summer residences of the wealthy built throughout the 16th, 17th and the 18th centuries.
 You can spot frescoes of Veronese or Tiepolo and enjoy the Vitruvian beauty of the Palladio’s architectural genius.

 At the end of this amazing Brenta canal trip a city will open to you with all its beauty and grandeur – Venice.
 There’s no better way to enter it than from the water.
 It gives this special feeling of the city offering itself to you, like it did in the glorious days of the Maritime Republics to the sailors arriving there.
 Venice is not a city for one day but you can make the most out of it in a few hours by allowing yourself to get lost in its labyrinth of alleys and channels.
 At a certain moment all tourists will be gone in the evening and you will find yourself all alone on a bridge and then you will have Venice all for yourself!
 And if you fall in love with it you will come back again one day.